Urban and Regional Planning (PLAN)

 PLAN 645 Land Use Planning (3) Issues and methods of urban land use planning practice and plan making.
 A-F only.
-Pre: 640 or consent.
+(Cross-listed as ARCH 641)

 PLAN 647 Urban and Regional Planning for Sustainability (3) Focus on ideology, conceptual models, accounting frameworks, appropriate technologies, and indicators of planning for sustainability.
 Central and local policies, plans, and best practices in various countries and settings will be covered.
-Repeatable one time.
 Graduate students only.
 A-F only.
-(Alt. years)
+(Cross-listed as SUST 647)

 RESEARCH AND PLANNING METHODS

 PLAN 652 Policy Implementation and Program Evaluation (3) Implementation and evaluation in public policy analysis; philosophical and methodological issues; impact of policies and plans; use of evaluation research in program implementation.
-Pre: 601 or consent.
+(Cross-listed as PUBA 614)

 PLAN 654 Applied Geographic Information Systems: Public Policy and Spatial Analysis (3) Use of advanced and specialized spatial methods and models in urban and regional planning.
 Uses GIS software and builds upon 601.
 Skills are useful applied to planning, economic development, and environmental planning and resource management.
 Repeatable one time.
 Pre: graduate standing or consent.

-PLAN 655 Advanced Planning Methods and Models (3) Advanced methods and deterministic and stochastic models used in urban and regional planning.
-Pre: 601, 605; or consent.
+PLAN 655 Planning Research Methods (3) Advanced methods and deterministic and stochastic models used in urban and regional planning.

 PLAN 661 Collaboration Between Sectors (3) Examine theories and practices of multisector collaboration (public, private, nonprofit).
 The use of collaboration as an alternative way of solving public problems.

-PLAN 670 Interdisciplinary Seminar in Disaster Management and Humanitarian Assistance (3) Provides a background for understanding the diverse components of this dynamic and expanding field.
+PLAN 670 Interdisciplinary Seminar in Disaster Management and Humanitarian Assistance (3) Overview to the field of disaster management and humanitarian assistance with a specific focus on risk reduction.
+Includes background knowledge and skills for preparedness, response, recovery, mitigation, and adaptation to hazards and threats.
 Pre: graduate standing or consent.
 (Once a year)